Co-de-iT/CS-intro/README.md

 # CS-intro

 This repository contains the Grasshopper definitions for a progressive introduction to C# in Grasshopper.

+## usage
+Examples work in Grasshopper + Rhino 7.
+Place Noises.dll in your Grasshopper/Libraries folder (needed for a few examples only).

+## examples

 **CS_00_intro.gh** - introduction to C# programming in Grasshopper
 **CS_01_data 01.gh** - data types in C# - part 1